apiad/sublime-browser-integration/README.md

 # Browser Integration

-A Sublime Text 3 plugin for interacting with the browser and do web development related tasks.
+A Sublime Text 3 plugin for interacting with the browser and perform web development related tasks.

 ### Disclaimer:

 This plugin is in development state, which means is unstable, and it might not work in your system.
 It **should** work with *Google Chrome* and *Chromium Browser* versions 31 to 34, on modern versions of Linux, MacOSX and Windows, **but** it has only been tested so far with:

-* Ubuntu Linux 13.10 + ST3 + Chrome 31
+* Ubuntu Linux 13.10 + ST3 (3059) + Chrome 31

 Current iterations are constantly changing the names, key bindings, and semantics of most commands, so every time you upgrade something will likely not work the way it used to.
 Sorry for the inconvenience, I'm working as hard as possible to get a stable version out, but it will take me some time...